Living sacred site

 What is the abbey church best known for?It is best known for its 11th- and 12th-century mural cycle spread through the church interior, which is why it is often described as the 'Romanesque Sistine Chapel.'

-How long should you spend at Saint-Savin?Plan enough time to move slowly through the interior, because the strongest visit comes from reading the painted narrative across vaults, walls, choir, porch, and crypt rather than rushing to one or two scenes.
+How long should you spend at Saint-Savin?Plan enough time to move slowly through the interior, because the painted narrative unfolds across vaults, walls, choir, porch, and crypt.

 Sources